 - The Kerala State Literacy Mission, launched at the start of June 2017, said it will hold classes for transgender school drop-outs in Kollam, Kozhikode, Malappuram, Thrissur, Kollam, Kozhikode, Kottayam, and Trivandrum thus, a step to support them for education.

-- Many movies are being made which touch the issue, problems faced by these people and are a medium for creating mass awareness.
-The movie-like Aligarh, Dostana, The Journey (2004 film), My Brother Nikhil, The Pink, etc are few movies which are helping in creating mass awareness and are an initiative to discuss about homosexuality, transgenders on an open platform and publically.
+- Many movies are being made that touch on the issue, and problems faced by these people and are a medium for creating mass awareness.
+Movie-like Aligarh, Dostana, The Journey (2004 film), My Brother Nikhil, The Pink, etc are a few movies which are helping in creating mass awareness and are an initiative to discuss homosexuality, transgenders on an open platform and publically.

 “It is the right of every human being to choose their gender“, the judgment expressed, therefore allowing rights to the individuals who self-distinguish as neither male nor female.
-By this choice, the supreme court has given a beam of the plan to LGBT people group by enabling them to pick their sexual orientation which will be perceived notwithstanding to house, proportion cards, and so on.
-By this progression, SC has urged equity and perceivability to this group.
+By this choice, the supreme court has given a beam of the plan to LGBT people groups by enabling them to pick their sexual orientation which will be perceived notwithstanding to house, proportion cards, and so on.
+Through this progression, SC has urged equity and permeability to this group.

-Without general public support no government action, no administration plans, NGOs endeavors will be productive so first, it is important that general public understand the things.
+Without general public support no government action, no administration plans, Ngo’s endeavours will be productive so first, it is important that the general public understand the things.

-Consequently, to give these individuals their rights it is vital for every one of us to meet up and improve this world an and a liveable place, where anybody can be anything, can do anything independent of their sex, sexual introduction, and so on at exactly that point these little endeavours would yield the successful outcomes for everybody.
-It’s the right time that we as a country adopt methods of inclusiveness instead of segregating minorities due to such differences and individual preferences.
+Consequently, to give these individuals their rights it is vital for every one of us to meet up and improve this world an and a liveable place, where anybody can be anything, can do anything independent of their sex, sexual introduction, and so on at exactly that point, these little endeavours would yield the successful outcomes for everybody.
+It’s the right time that us as a country to adopt methods of inclusiveness instead of segregating minorities due to such differences and individual preferences.